Skip to main content

 Performance

 Hooks are designed to be fast.
-Every hook uses the fail-open pattern (errors exit 0) and has strict timeouts.
-The total overhead per Edit/Write call is under 100ms.
+Every hook uses the fail-open pattern (errors exit 0) and has strict timeouts, so overhead per call stays low.
 Session hooks fire once, not on every tool call.

 HookEventLatencyFrequency